jIrwinCline/friday-week5/README.md

 Returns their age in Jupiter years.
 (A Jupiter year is 11.86 Earth years.)|||
 Determines how many years a user has left to live on each planet… |||
 If a user has already surpassed the average life expectancy, return the number of years they have lived past the life expectancy.|||

+## Setup/Installation Requirements

+* To Use:
+* Simply open index.html in a web browser
+* enter user information and click enter
+* choose and click on a planet that you wish to see the age from
+* results will appear at the bottom
+* feel free to choose multiple planets

+## Known Bugs

+mercury years seem to come out as 0 instead of an actual value.
+Will resolve this shortly.

+## Support and contact details

+feel free to contact the creator by email at jci@pdx.edu or jakobinwins@gmail.com

+## Technologies Used

+Basic HTML, CSS/bootstrap, and JavaScript/jQuery were used to create this webpage.
+As well as Webpack, and jasmine/karma for testing.

+### License

+*MIT*

+#### copyright ####

+Copyright (c) 2019 Jacob Irwin-Cline